prisma/prisma1/README.md

 ## Roadmap

-Feature requests are tagged with their respective stage:
+Your feedback is **very helpful**, please share your opinion and thoughts! 🤔 Feature requests are organized in different stages:

-* `stage/discussing`: Open for discussions.
-Your feedback is **very helpful** in this stage, please share your opinion!
+* `stage/discussing`: Open for discussion 💬
-* `stage/waiting`: Waiting to be implemented.
+* `stage/waiting`: Waiting to be implemented ⏲
-* `stage/wip`: Work in progress.
+* `stage/wip`: Work in progress ⚙️
 * `stage/beta`: Already available in the beta program.
-Reach out in Slack to learn more!
+Reach out in [Slack](https://slack.graph.cool) to learn more! 👩‍🎓
 * `stage/completed`: Done :muscle:

 ## +1 a feature request